QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step11/README.md

 ## What Students Learn

-1. How the centered desktop rail in `MainLayout.razor` is built with `NavLink` + custom `ActiveClass` styling.
+1. How to create a reusable `AdminNav` component with a centered desktop rail for the AdminDashboard routes.
-2. How the right-hand column swaps between Sign In/Sign Up CTAs and the profile dropdown wired to `IUserAuthService`.
+2. How to swap the right-hand column between CTA buttons and the persona-aware profile dropdown using `IUserAuthService`.
-3. Why the layout subscribes to `Auth.OnChange` so the nav responds instantly to sign in/out.
+3. How to keep docs and the fresh project in sync by sourcing snippets from the same component file.
-4. How to test each persona (Free, Paid, Admin) using the quick-launch buttons and the embedded iframe.
+4. How to update `IUserAuthService`/`DemoUserAuthService` so `IsAuthenticated` and `OnChange` exist for the nav.
+5. How to light up deterministic auth previews (via `?embed=nav`) without touching the legacy BlazorMock `MainLayout.razor`.

 ## Key Concepts

-- Layout-level navigation patterns
+- Component-scoped navigation (no longer tied to BlazorMock’s layout)
-- `NavLink` active styling vs. `Match="NavLinkMatch.All"`
+- `NavLink` active styling + route parity across desktop and mobile sections
-- Auth-driven UI updates via `IUserAuthService`
+- Auth-driven UI updates through `IUserAuthService.OnChange`
-- Doc/demo parity (snippets taken directly from the real file)
+- Service contract updates (bool `IsAuthenticated`, `Action?
+OnChange`) so components compile cleanly
+- Documentation-first workflow: author once in `AdminNav.razor`, mirror it in the tutorial

 ## Architecture

 - Tutorial page inherits `ExampleBase` in the `AdminDashboard.Components.Pages.Examples.AdminDashboard.Step11` namespace.
-- `ExampleBase` tracks completion for `admin-dashboard` step `11`, loads the `codeblocks.js` helper, and exposes `NavFrameSrc` + `Launch*Demo` helpers for the live preview.
-- Content references the actual layout at `Components/Layout/MainLayout.razor` so the navigation story stays canonical.
+- Students create `Components/Layout/AdminNav.razor` plus the matching `AdminNav.razor.cs` partial class inside their clean solution.
-- `MainLayout.razor` inspects the `?embed=nav` query string and hides the usual header/body wrappers so the Step 11 iframe can display only the navigation chrome.
+- Their `MainLayout.razor` (in the fresh app) simply renders `<AdminNav />` and keeps the optional `?embed=nav` toggle so the doc iframe can isolate the header.
+- The guidance does **not** modify this repo’s `Components/Layout/MainLayout.razor`; everything is scoped to the clean AdminDashboard project.

 ## Prerequisites

-- Steps 0–10 completed (route protection from Step 10 ensures the nav links stay accurate).
+- Steps 0–10 completed (guards from Step 10 ensure `/profile`, `/analytics`, and `/admin/dashboard` respect auth state).

 ## Next Steps

-- Step 12 takes the same layout and focuses on the mobile drawer/hamburger experience.
+- Step 12 extends the same component with the mobile drawer/hamburger UX and runs the final nav polish lap.

 ## Code Structure

-- `Example.razor` — Layout-focused tutorial with HTML-encoded snippets, notes, how-to checklist, and the iframe + quick launch demo block.
+- `Example.razor` — Shows the `AdminNav.razor` desktop markup, embeds the live preview, and outlines the desk-only test checklist.
-- `Example.razor.cs` — Progress tracking, JS interop bootstrapping, iframe refresh logic, and helper methods that open `/signin?demo=...` in a new tab.
+- `Example.razor.cs` — Handles completion state, JS enhancements, and the iframe refresh button.

 ## Common Issues & Solutions

-- **Active state missing** — Ensure the `href` matches the canonical route and only `Guide` uses `Match="NavLinkMatch.All"`.
-- **Nav never re-renders** — Subscribe/unsubscribe to `Auth.OnChange` inside the layout (as shown in the snippet) so the UI reacts to sign in/out.
+- **Missing members on `IUserAuthService`** — Add `bool IsAuthenticated { get; }` and `event Action?
+OnChange` to the interface, then raise the event in your demo service after sign-in/out, profile edits, and admin actions.
+- **Links don’t match your app** — Double-check the `NavLink` list uses `/`, `/profile`, `/analytics`, and `/admin/dashboard` (not the BlazorMock demo routes).
+- **Nav never re-renders after sign-in** — Ensure the component subscribes/unsubscribes to `Auth.OnChange` and calls `InvokeAsync(StateHasChanged)` just like earlier auth-aware components.
-- **Admin link hidden for admins** — Confirm the seeded account still has `Role == "Admin"` and the dropdown includes the conditional link.
+- **Admin link missing for admins** — Confirm your seeded admin user still has `Role == "Admin"` inside your fresh database seed.

 ## Related Resources

-- `MainLayout.razor` (canonical header implementation)
+- Step 10 (guards) — proves the routes you link to already enforce auth.
+- Step 12 — finishes the mobile drawer for the same component.
-- Tips: `#blazor-navlink`, `#layout-state`, `#auth-service`
+- Tips: `#auth-service`, `#layout-state`, `#blazor-navlink`